-A fundamental reform of major interest rate benchmarks is being undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative nearly risk-free rates (referred to as 'IBOR reform').
+A fundamental reform of major interest rate benchmarks is being undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative nearly risk-free rates (referred to as 'interest rate benchmark reform').
 The Company has exposures to IBORs on its financial instruments that will be replaced or reformed as part of these market-wide initiatives.
-There is uncertainty over the timing and the methods of transition in some jurisdictions that the Company operates in.
-The Company anticipates that IBOR reform will impact its risk management and hedge accounting.
+The Company's main IBOR exposure at 31 December 2022 was indexed to US dollar London Interbank Offered Rate (USD LIBOR).
+UK Financial Conduct Authority confirmed the discontinuation of USD LIBOR and a shift towards the use of Secured Overnight Financing Rate (SOFR) as the alternative interest rate benchmark.
+The timeline for SOFR to replace USD LIBOR is by the end of June 2023.

 Management monitors and manages the Company's transition to alternative rates.
-The management evaluates the extent to which contracts reference IBOR cash flows, whether such contracts will need to be amended as a result of IBOR reform and how to manage communication about IBOR reform with counterparties.
+The management evaluates the extent to which contracts reference IBOR cash flows, whether such contracts will need to be amended as a result of interest rate benchmark reform and how to manage communication about interest rate benchmark reform with counterparties.
 The management reports to the Company's Board of Directors quarterly and collaborates with other business functions as needed.
-It provides periodic reports to the Board of Directors of interest rate risk and risks arising from IBOR reform.
+It provides periodic reports to the Board of Directors of interest rate risk and risks arising from interest rate benchmark reform.